Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure

-{\bf Model:} On average the electron numbers in each $3d_{z^2}$ orbital and $3d_{x^2-y^2}$ orbital are 1 and 0.5, corresponding to half-filling and $1/4$ filling respectively.
-Due to Hund's rule, the electrons in $3d_{z^2}$ and $3d_{x^2-y^2}$ orbitals on ths same Ni site tend to form a spin-triplet state.
-The $3d_{x^2-y^2}$ orbital lies within the NiO$_2$ and its interlayer hopping $t_{\perp}$ nearly vanishes.
-The two layers couple with each other through the electron hopping of $3d_{z^2}$ orbital, inter-mediated by the $2p$ orbital of inter O-atom.
-The hopping strength could be enhanced under pressure \cite{YangF2023}.
-In the strong coupling limit, superexchange mechanism induces an effective interlayer AFM spin-exchange $J_{\perp}$ between the two $3d_{z^2}$ electrons \cite{ZhangGM2023DMRG,WuWei2023charge}.
-Electronic properties are characterized by a two $E_g$-orbitals bilayer $t-J-J_H$ model, as depicted in Fig.~\ref{fig:LatticeExchange}(a).
+{\bf Model:} On average the electron numbers in each $3d_{z^2}$ orbital and $3d_{x^2-y^2}$ orbital are $1$ and $0.5$, corresponding to half filling and $1/4$-filling, respectively.
+Due to Hund's rule, electrons in $3d_{z^2}$ and $3d_{x^2-y^2}$ orbitals on the same Ni site tend to form a spin-triplet state.
+The $3d_{x^2-y^2}$ orbital lies within the NiO$_2$ layer and its interlayer hopping $t_{\perp}$ nearly vanishes.
+The bilayer coupling is through the electron hopping of $3d_{z^2}$ orbital, inter-mediated by the $2p$ orbital of interlayer O-atom.
+The hopping strength could be significantly enhanced under pressure \cite{Wang2023LNO}.
+In the strong coupling limit, the superexchange mechanism induces an effective interlayer AFM spin-exchange $J_{\perp}$ between two $3d_{z^2}$ electrons ~\cite{ZhangGM2023DMRG,Yi_Feng2023}.
+The electronic properties are described by a two $E_g$-orbitals bilayer $t$-$J$-$J_H$ model, as depicted in Fig.~\ref{fig:LatticeExchange} ($a$).